Jewelled gecko: Lifecycle

-Diet/Prey/Predators

 Diet and foraging

 The jewelled gecko, like other geckos, has a rich diet of insects and berries that come from its habitat of native forest and shrublands.
 All New Zealand geckos like the jewelled gecko are omnivores and eat a wide variety of insects such as moths and different types of flies, and they also feed on berries from native plants such as those of the genus Coprosma.
 New Zealand geckos have also been known to feed on the nectar of flowers when available.

 Predators, parasites and diseases

-There are many threats that the jewelled gecko faces from farmland grazing, habitat destruction, predators, and illegal poaching.
-The jewelled gecko is protected under the Wildlife Act of 1953, but its habitats are still being destroyed by either fragmentation by roads or invasive species.
-The predators that this gecko faces include humans, rodents, mustelids, cats, birds and possums.
-The human factor is all the illegal poaching that is going on in the predator proof areas and natural areas.
-Rodents, rats, are a large predator for the jewelled gecko, climbing the branches of the shrubland and forest and infiltrating its habitat.
-However, there is evidence to show that mustelids and cats are not main predators because they are mainly nocturnal in their hunting behavior.
-Birds in New Zealand, particularly the magpie and kingfishers, are known to feed on the jewelled gecko.
+The jewelled gecko faces many threats from farmland grazing, habitat destruction, predators, and illegal poaching.
+It is protected under the Wildlife Act of 1953, but its habitats are still being destroyed by either fragmentation by roads or invasive species.
+The predators it faces include humans, rodents, mustelids, cats, birds and possums.
+The human factor is illegal poaching that is occurring in predator-proof areas and natural areas.
+Rats are a major predator of the jewelled gecko, climbing the branches of the shrubland and forest and infiltrating its habitat.
+There is evidence that mustelids and cats are not main predators because they are mainly nocturnal in their hunting behavior.
+Birds, particularly Australian magpies and kingfishers, are known to feed on the jewelled gecko.
 As for other pest mammals, such as possums or hedgehogs, these could possibly pose a problem if encountered, but they are not a main threat to the species.

 The only known and recorded parasite for the jewelled gecko is the ectoparasite Neotrombicula naultini.